 Resources at the Disposal of the Researchers

-The combination of the different professional backgrounds of the two principal investigators constitutes a valuable asset for exploring the issues of interst in the proposed study.
+The combination of the different professional backgrounds of the two principal investigators constitutes a valuable asset for exploring the issues of interest in the proposed study.
 Dr. Orli Grinstein-Cohen, PhD, is an expert in the field of public healthcare and an Advanced Nurse Practitioner in Health Policy and Administration.
-She is currently conducting a large study on the use of telenursing among nurses in MCHCs, funded by the Israel National Institute for Health Policy Research.
+Currently, she is conducting a large study on the use of telenursing among nurses in MCHCs, funded by the Israel National Institute for Health Policy Research.
 Prof. Dorit Segal Engelchin is an expert on new family forms.
 Recently, she has served as a Guest Editor of a special issue dedicated to new family forms.
-She has vast experience in conducting both quantitative and qualitative research, and has previously led a large mixed-method study that was funded by the ISF.
+She has vast experience in conducting both quantitative and qualitative research and has previously led a large mixed-methods study that was funded by the ISF.

 The proposed study has the full support of Prof. Natalya Bilenko, the Ashkelon District Physician (see letter of support); Ms. Ilana Gans, the National Supervising Nurse at the Public Health Services (see letter of support); and Dr. Sharon Alroy Preis, Head of Public Health Services, at the Israeli Ministry of Health.
 Dr. Oren Vacht will assist with the data collection and analysis (see letter of support).